allenai/scientific-claim-generation/README.md

   --output_dir claim-generation-data/new_sampled_citances
 ```

-Before running either curriculum learning method, edit the paths in `generate_claim_variants.py` at lines 31 and 39 to point to where you downloaded the UMLS MRCONSO file and cui2vec vectors.
-Then, to run curriculum learning for the zero-shot method, execute the following:
+Before running either method, edit the paths in `generate_claim_variants.py` at lines 31 and 39 to point to where you downloaded the UMLS MRCONSO file and cui2vec vectors.
+Then, to run ClaimGen-Entity, execute the following:

 ```
-python curriculum_learning_ner_pipeline.py \
+python claimgen_entity.py \
   --train_citances claim-generation-data/sampled_citances/train.jsonl \
   --test_citances claim-generation-data/sampled_citances/test.jsonl \
   --qg_model_name claim-generation-data/models/question_gen_squad/ \